 - 1/2 cup chopped fresh parsley

-- Measure out Olive oil.
-Zest and juice lemon and add both to olive oil along with garlic and salt.
+- Measure out the olive oil, then zest and juice the lemon and add both to the olive oil, along with the garlic and salt.
 Stir.1/4 cup olive oil, 1 lemon, 1/4 teaspoon salt, 1 teaspoon minced garlic

-- Place chicken in a zipper seal bag and pour olive oil marinade in.
-Seal and stir to coat before placing in fridge for at least 30 minutes, or up to 12 hours.1-1.5 pounds chicken tenderloins
+- Place chicken in a zipper seal bag and pour in the olive oil marinade.
+Seal and stir to coat before placing it in the fridge for at least 30 minutes or up to 12 hours.1-1.5 pounds chicken tenderloins

-- Place 1 tablespoon of olive oil in a large nonstick skillet over medium high heat.
-Add chicken and cook, turning at least once, until browned on both sides.
+- Place 1 tablespoon of olive oil in a large nonstick skillet over medium-high heat.
+Add chicken and cook, turning at least once, until brown on both sides.
 This will take anywhere from 10-15 minutes.

-- While chicken is cooking, chop parsley and stir it into the tomatoes.1 cup chopped fresh tomatoes, 1/2 cup chopped fresh parsley
+- While the chicken is cooking, chop parsley and stir it into the tomatoes.1 cup chopped fresh tomatoes, 1/2 cup chopped fresh parsley

-- Remove chicken to plate once it is done.
+- Remove the chicken to a plate once it is done.
 Fill flour tortillas with two tenderloins each and top with tomato mixture and feta cheese.
 Serve immediately.6 6-inch flour tortillas, 1/2-1 cup crumbled feta cheese

 “Remember there’s no such thing as a small act of kindness.